brimdata/zed/cmd/zar/README.md

 ## Map-reduce

-What's really going on here is map-reduce style computation on your log archives without having to set up a spark or hadoop cluster and write java map-reduce classes.
+What's really going on here is map-reduce style computation on your log archives without having to set up a spark cluster and write java map-reduce classes.

 The classic map-reduce example is word count.
 Let's do this example with the uri field in http logs.
 First, we map each record that has a uri